Location

 The edges of the estate and the estate keeper’s house

-Outside the private part, a small estate keeper’s house makes it possible to keep track of the various comings and goings.
-A few metres away, a technical facility houses a heat exchange pump and electric generator.
+Outside the private part, a single-storey estate keeper’s house makes it possible to survey the estate's surroundings made up of two areas, one for parking and the other for relaxation, with a pétanque pitch.
+A few metres away, a technical facility houses a heat exchange pump and electric generator shared by all the buildings.
 A little lower down, there is a water reservoir which has enough capacity for the entire estate if needed, enabling it to be independent.
 The water, which comes from the Canal de Provence, can be used for automatic watering of the garden or for domestic use thanks to a specific filtration system.
-This part of the property, which is wilder and dotted with olive trees, slopes down gently.
-At the top of the property, a hen coop is a reminder of the estate’s original farming purpose, while another former outbuilding indicates that sheep and horses were once kept here.

 Our opinion